fatma-hosni/Day_night_classification_problem/README.md

        and put those to folder in folder name "dataset" in app path now the dataset is ready to use in day_night_classification.ipynb !
 # day_night_classification.ipynb
-    inculde model starting from data prepration and visualization to model testing and validation
+    inculdes model starting from data prepration and visualization to model testing and validation
 # app.py
-    include model integration with flask API
+    test application that includes model integration with flask API
 # uploads
-    contain images for testing api form test set to test your own images add them to this folder
+    contains images for testing api form test set to test your own images add them to this folder
 # saved_model:
-    include trained model that app will use to test images in upload file must be unzip to one file (splited to 4 files as max file upload is 25 MB) path should be : saved_model//my_model
+    trained model which the app will use to test images in upload file must be unzip to one file (splited to 4 files as max file upload is 25 MB) path should be : saved_model//my_model

 # requirements.txt
-   ## Problem for pip or python installation
+   ## pip or python installation
           install python modules that used in full problem using command line tool called pip pip is already installed if you are using Python 2 >=2.7.9 or Python 3 >=3.4 downloaded from python.org or if you are working in a Virtual Environment created by               virtualenv  or venv.
 Just make sure to upgrade pip.
           Step 1: Check if PIP is Already Installed